 Small clusters of affordable housing should be dispersed throughout a housing development to aid integration rather than congregated in specific areas such as at the end of cul-de-sacs.

-Please feel free to contact me should you require any further information.
+Please feel free to contact the Strategic Housing Team should you require any further information.

-Dominic Stankiewicz

-Project Officer

-Strategic Housing Team

-Barnsley Metropolitan Borough Council

-Westgate Plaza One

-Tel: 07979656 dominicstankiewicz@barnsley.gov.uk
+strategichousing@barnsley.gov.uk